 Free support and counselling on drug and alcohol misuse

 Free support for people with mental health problems

 And for other problems that may lead to homelessness

-If you wish to discuss the Joint Strategy please contact 01246 231111 or if you require housing advice please see our Housing Advice pages which will provide further information.
+If you wish to discuss the Joint Strategy please contact 01246 231111 and ask for the Housing Options Manager or if you require housing advice please see our Housing Advice pages which will provide further information.